NjeriMacharia98/Tazama-movies/README.md

 ## Technology-Used
 HTML Was used as a primary language for the front-end.
 CSS styling was used to style the User Interface.
 JS - JavaScript is used to make the website interactive. vercel was used to host the content.

-## Known-Bugs
-The front-end is working properly.
-Yet to implement the backend.

 ## Development
 Want to contribute?
 Excellent!